 ALEKS will administer an assessment that will provide a score, which will indicate the appropriate first semester Calculus course(s).
 ALEKS will also indicate the topics and areas for improvement and will provide modules to help you get ready for the Fall semester.
 After working through these modules, you can test again and improve your Calculus placement results.
 More details about ALEKS will be emailed out soon.

 Calculus Courses for Students with AP, IB, or Transfer credit

-MATH 021: Calculus I ALEKS score: 76 or greater 4 credits, Fall & Spring semesters
+MATH 021: Calculus I 4 credits, Fall & Spring semesters